How to Get There

 By Metro (subway)

-Prague has a sophisticated underground, tram and bus transportation system.
+Prague has a sophisticated underground (metro), tram and bus transportation system.
 During peak hours, trains run every 1 or 2 minutes and during off-peak hours at least every 10 minutes.
 The metro operates daily from 5 a.m. to 12 p.m.
-The Prague Metro network consists of 3 lines designated by letters and differentiated by colour: A - green colour (Depo Hostivar station - Motol station), B - yellow colour (Cerny Most station - Zlicin station), C - red colour (Letnany - Haje station), with transfers possible at Museum station (lines A and C), Mustek station (lines A and B), Florenc station (lines B and C).
+The Prague metro network consists of 3 lines designated by letters and differentiated by color: A - green color (Depo Hostivař station - Motol station), B - yellow color (Černý Most station - Zličín station), C - red colour (Letňany - Háje station), with transfers possible at Muzeum station (lines A and C), Můstek station (lines A and B), Florenc station (lines B and C).

 For more information about Prague public transportation visit the website.

 The nearest tram stop is Svatoplukova.
-It is in Nusle, directly underneath Nusle Bridge (Nuselsky Most).
+Located in Nusle, directly underneath Nusle Bridge (Nuselský Most).
 Tram numbers 7, 18 and 24 stop here.
 After getting off the tram walk under the railway line and up the steps through the park straight to the Prague Congress Centre which you will be able to see above you.

 The most comfortable option is to use one of many taxi services mobile applications.
 Czech app "Liftago" connects several taxi providers in one application.
 Install and use it as it is safe and reliable.

 In the city center taxis are easy to hail from the street, but we strongly recommend that you use hotel taxis or obtain taxis by phone through the radio taxi service e.g. AAA (+ 420 14 014), City Taxi (+420 257 257 257) or Speed Cars (+420 224 234 234).